MichaelLudwikowski/MLud-CSU-Senior-Project/docs/Proposal.md

 Outline of Future Research Efforts
 ----------------------------------

 Learn to use and utilize AI, specifically OLLama.
-Make sure I know about stock strading as well to not put in misinformation.

-Learn to pull in live information for the AI.
+Explore what it is capable of in regards to data analysis, indicators, and risk assessment.
+Then, integrate it to retreive the latest stock market movements.
+Need to either look into another API like Polygon.io or Finnhub for real time stock market data.

-Study the Stock market trends to put in realistic data
+Study the Stock market trends to put in realistic data.
+Read online to see if something similar has been done before and take notes.
+This includes learning how to set up the AI so that it too knows when a stock might be trending upwards.

-Refresh up on making a user interface and a HUD for users to use.

 Schedule
 --------